 This spot is one of the gems of Albany Park, with cheaper-than-dirt (almost), delicious sushi of all kinds.
-Among our favorites are the rainbow roll (a steal at $5.95) and the tamago sushi ($1).
-Most pieces of sushi and sashimi are less than $2 each, with most rolls clocking in at under $8 (many below $5).
-And whatever your fish of choice, the rice is made well—sticky and light.
-More, please. ($1–$5.95).
+Among our favorites are the rainbow roll and the tamago sushi.
+Most pieces of sushi and sashimi are less than $2 each, with many rolls clocking in at under $8 (many below $5).
+And whatever your fish of choice, the rice is made well—sticky and light. $1–$5.95.

 Pretty much everything you can get at Sultan's Market is cheap and delicious, but a solid option is the salad bar, where you can pick and choose from 30 items for a piddling $6 per pound.
-It isn't your typical salad bar; this one's stocked to the brim with pita bread, hummus, baba ghanoush, stuffed grape leaves, marinated artichokes and more exciting options.
-For something a little warmer, grab one of the baked pies—we like both the egg and cheese and the spinach pies, each a hearty bite for the price.
-(Salad bar $6/lb, $2/pie).
+It isn't your typical salad bar, either.
+This one's stocked to the brim with pita bread, hummus, baba ghanoush, stuffed grape leaves, marinated artichokes and more exciting options.
+Just be sure to stop by the ATM: This place is cash-only. $6 per pound.

 Father-son duo Robert Adams Sr. and Jr. moved their Honey 1 BBQ from the Northwest Side to Bronzeville, but they're still churning out delicious house-smoked meats with Arkansas flair (Adams Sr. hails from the Southern state).
 Particularly drool-inducing: the spot's spicy-hot links and tender rib tips slathered in a sticky barbecue sauce.
 The meal comes in a variety of sizes, but the mini is enough to serve one person.
 Fries and bread help soak up excess sauce. $6.50.